 What’s it like to use Klipsch T5 II True Wireless ANC?

 Klipsch provides six differently sized oval-shaped ear tips, so almost anyone should find a size that fits.
-The medium fits me best and even then it never feels secure enough, and the left earbud is prone to falling from my ear.
+The medium fits me best and even then, it never feels secure enough and the left earbud is prone to falling from my ear.
 No matter how much I experiment with testing different ear tips, I surrender to a third-party pair.
 Even after all this trial and error, issues still crop up, and due to the buds’ chunkier size, things feel weighty after 90 minutes.
 Since so much of the weight sits outside the ear, this likely contributes to the T5 II ANC’s precarious fit.

-The IPX4 rating assures you that a bit of sweat will not harm the T5 II True Wireless ANC, but the fit issues aren’t confidence inspiring.
+The IPX4 rating assures you that a bit of sweat will not harm the T5 II True Wireless ANC, but the fit issues aren’t confidence-inspiring.
 True wireless earbuds are too expensive to risk losing or dropping, and you have far better options for working out anyway.

 Your new favorite case

 The lid flips easily with a flick of the thumb.
 It snaps shut again with a satisfying magnetic snap.
 Three square white LEDs indicate the battery life, and a USB-C input rests on the back.
-It also supports wireless charging for those who own plenty of charging mats.
+It also supports wireless charging for those who own charging mats.

 How do you control Klipsch T5 II True Wireless ANC?